lagbolt/library/FRBRcatalogerrors/draft.md

 ## Catalog errors in modern discovery layers

-I'm interested in how patrons interact with the public library OPAC.
-In this note, I'm going to focus on catalog data, specifically how the extra functionality of modern discovery layers magnifies the effect of poor catalog data.
+The most recent discovery layers can roll individual items in different formats into a single title entity.
+That is, the discovery layer has been "FRBR-ized".
+We'll see that this particular feature can result in some problems, particularly how it magnifies the effect of poor catalog data.

 I'll discuss four discovery layers:
   - Aspen Discovery